Our Chapter has adopted Surfrider’s “Hold On To Your Butt” program and here's a few reasons why:

 Currently we have over 50 Cigarette Canisters placed throughout the Cities of Huntington Beach and Seal Beach.
 Our HOTYB team empties them monthly.

-We've collected nearly 1,000,000 cigarette butts in over 12 years through our impactful HOTYB Program.
-These butts are shipped to TerraCycle and recycled into useful items like Park Benches, Tote Bags, Plant Pots and other cool and very useful items!
+We've collected over 1,000,000 cigarette butts in over 12 years through our impactful HOTYB Program.
+These butts are shipped to TerraCycle and recycled into useful items like ashtrays, park benches, tote bags, plant pots, and other cool and very useful items!

 George & Laura